sourav-bz/sourav-bz/README.md

 # Hey, I'm Sourav 👋

 I love building products for fun, either to solve problems I encounter or to address something that truly needs a solution.
 I have worked as a Product Engineer with multiple startups in my past life.

 ### What I’m working on now 🚀
 Since last 1 year (2024), I’ve been focused on building tools that will help people develop autonomous robots.
 One such project is **[Rigit.io](https://rigit.io)**.
-Right now, I am focused on building a better simulations for robot & ai to learn from.
-I am learning and building with Rust, you will see bunch of games and projects being built using Rust in coming times.
+Right now, I'm focused on building better simulations for robots and AI to learn from.
+I'm diving into Rust, and you'll see a series of games and projects emerging as I learn and build with it.

 ### 🏗️ Projects (Latest first)